rezhaTanuharja/minimalistNVIM/README.md

         <a href="#looks">How It Looks</a>
     </p>
     <p align="left">
-        This project attempts to create an IDE-like experience for writing and editing code with Neovim.
+        This project attempts to create an IDE-like experience for writing, editing, and debugging code with Neovim.
-        The configuration is heavily inspired by <a href="https://github.com/LunarVim">LunarVim</a> and followed instructions from the excellent step-by-step tutorial <a href="https://www.youtu.be/ctH-a-1eUME?si=mAsw4Qno6kmIIuQy">Neovim IDE from Scratch</a> by <a href="https://www.chrisatmachine.com">chris@machine</a>.
+        The configuration structure is heavily inspired by <a href="https://github.com/LunarVim">LunarVim</a> and the excellent step-by-step tutorial <a href="https://www.youtu.be/ctH-a-1eUME?si=mAsw4Qno6kmIIuQy">Neovim IDE from Scratch</a> by <a href="https://www.chrisatmachine.com">chris@machine</a>.
         If you are interested in detailed explanations and guides, you should check him out.
     </p>
     <img src="assets/images/preview.png" alt="Preview" width="600"/>
     <br>
     <br>
     <p align="left">
-    As the title of the project suggests, the configuration is pretty minimalistic: it does not use any colorscheme, at least not in a traditional sense, and it keeps the number of plugins as low as possible.
+    As the title of the project suggests, a minimalist configuration with as few plugins as possible is the main goal.
-    The main reasons for this philosopy are:
+    This improves robustness against breaking changes from external plugins and makes the config easier to update and maintain.
+    Although the config uses less than 20 plugins, it has all essential IDE features:
     </p>
     <ul align="left">
-        <li>I like to read novels with the dark mode and when I do, I can read continuously for hours without straining my eyes.
-Thus, I chose the colors to emulate the same feeling.</li>
-        <li>Maintaining a large configuration structure requires significant time commitment and efforts.
-The less config / plugins I have, the easier it is for me to maintain it.</li>
+        <li>Language servers and code diagnostics</li>
+        <li>Code completion and custom snippets</li>
+        <li>Debugging capability</li>
     </ul>
     <p align="left">
     That being said, if you are a Neovim user, I hope you see something interesting to adopt to your own config.
 If you are still considering Neovim, I hope you become a part of our community soon!